yizhiwang96/deepvecfont/README.md

 - **The Image Super-resolution model**  Download links: [Google Drive](https://drive.google.com/drive/folders/1D_U4KHbt42u6ZGNNOAOvy5QXjwHj_abX?usp=sharing).

 Please download the `image_sr` dir and put it under `./experiments/`.

+- **The Main model** Download links: [Google Drive](https://drive.google.com/drive/folders/1Ykacqk8VPhvVv_XFH47BBvGt8ZlBrpnZ?usp=sharing).

+Please download the `dvf_main_model` dir and put it under `./experiments/`.

 Note that recently we switched from Tensorflow to Pytorch, we may update the models that have better performances.

-- **The Main model** Download links: [Google Drive].(https://drive.google.com/drive/folders/1Ykacqk8VPhvVv_XFH47BBvGt8ZlBrpnZ?usp=sharing)

-Please download the `dvf_main_model` dir and put it under `./experiments/`.

 ## Training and Testing